Primary

 Also targets: Quadriceps, Hamstrings, Core

-Want Glute-Focused Back Squat in your program?
+See where Glute-Focused Back Squat fits in your weekly plan

 Position the barbell on your upper back.